-You must have the coach's permission to participate in tennis.
-Please e-mail the coach with your information and level of experience.
-Class times are 4th (Advanced) and 8th period (FR/tryout/PE), there will be try-outs Aug 1st.
-Tennis is a competitive sport that needs your full commitment and participation during all classes, training sessions, practices and games.
+You must have the coach's permission to participate in tennis, please e-mail the coach with your information and level of experience.
+Class times are 4th (Advanced) and 8th period (FR/tryout/PE), there will be try-outs the end of July.
+Tennis is a competitive sport that needs your full commitment and participation during all classes, training sessions, practices, and games.